KarKan88/PyCommerce/README.md

 3. Update Shipping Address: User can update the shipping address before the package is being dispatched.

 4. Delivery Update: User can track the order that was yet to be delivered.

+## Cart

+Customers can add and hold products in an e-commerce shopping cart until they finish the transaction.
+Shopping cart software is the backbone of an online store, allowing you to simply manage inventory, add and remove products, compute taxes, and do everything else that goes into running a website and fulfilling orders.
+Cart management offer the following features:
+1. Add product to cart: Customer can add products to the cart by clicking on the add product button on product page.
+2. Change quantity of product: Customers can change the product quantity from the cart.
+3. Remove product from cart: If customer wants to remove product from cart, then it can be done bey clicking on remove button.
+4. View product details: Customer can check product details by clicking on product grid.
+5. Place order: Customer can be able to place the order by clicking on buy button from cart.
+6. View total price of products including taxes: It is important to check the total payable price of all products.
+Cart displays the total billing amount, so it will be easy for customers to go ahead and do payments.

+## Recommendation

+In the world of e-commerce shopping, recommendation algorithms are a popular and effective paradigm.
+Customers can locate things they like with less effort thanks to a recommendation system.
+Customers are often presented with things that they would never consider purchasing yet are ideally suited to their needs.
+Collaborative filtering, which can manage large datasets and provide high-quality ideas, is frequently used by these e-companies.
+Based on prior data and the user's purchased, this technique provides a list of suggestions for its clients.
+For now, in our web application, I have frequently added bought-together product recommendations on the cart page.
+When cart is empty, it will show top deals and trending products.

 ## Getting Started